apache/sedona/docs/tutorial/raster.md

 ### Spatial join query

-Sedona also has the capability to do a spatial join using raster column and geometry column, using the same function as above.
+Sedona's raster predicates also have the capability to do a spatial join using the raster column and geometry column, using the same function as above.

 ```sql
 SELECT r.rast, g.geom FROM rasterDf r, geomDf g WHERE RS_Interest(r.rast, g.geom)
 ```

 !!!note
+    These range and join queries will filter rasters using the provided geometric boundary and the spatial boundary of the raster.

     Sedona offers more raster predicates to do spatial range query and spatial join query.
 Please refer to [raster perdicates docs !!add link after changing docs!!]().

 ## Visualize raster images